- Search The Registry

 On this date in 2006, the heritage of the Tuskegee Airmen became a component of the classroom curriculum of the United States Air Force Officers Training School.

 Trainees attending Officer Training School to become future leaders of the Air Force will now visit the place where the Air Force's first black pilots attended training more than 60 years ago.
-Officer trainees visit various historic sites in Tuskegee, AL, as part of an expanded curriculum to enhance trainee’s knowledge of Air Force history and heritage, particularly the service's first black aviators, the Tuskegee Airmen.
+Officer trainees visit various historic sites in Tuskegee, AL, as part of an expanded curriculum to enhance trainee’s knowledge of Air Force history and heritage, particularly the service's first Black aviators, the Tuskegee Airmen.

-Officials at the school approved a plan for a set of courses that includes tours to facilities where the Army Air Corps' first black aviators, the Tuskegee Airmen, made history.
+Officials at the school approved a plan for a set of courses that includes tours to facilities where the Army Air Corps' first Black aviators, the Tuskegee Airmen, made history.
 The plan also includes classroom instruction, film presentations, and briefings from distinguished Tuskegee aviators such as retired Colonel R.J.
-Lewis, who will also share some of his personal experiences with other legendary Tuskegee Airmen, such as Generals Benjamin O. Davis Jr., and Daniel "Chappy" James.
+Lewis, who will also share some of his personal experiences with other legendary Tuskegee Airmen, such as Generals Benjamin O. Davis Jr., and Daniel "Chappie" James.

 Lieutenant Colonel Hans Palaoro, 24th Training Squadron commander, said "This partnering of the Air Force's OTS and Tuskegee's historic Robert Moton Field is a direct response to the Air Force chief of staff's call for all Airmen to learn more about and embrace their proud heritage."
 Officer Trainee Gerry Thompson, an 11-year Air Force veteran, said the visit to Tuskegee inspired him both professionally and personally.
 "Listening to Colonel Lewis was inspirational and motivational because despite all the prejudice and discrimination, the Tuskegee Airmen had the strength and perseverance to maintain a standard of excellence that was truly amazing."
 Thompson said he was so impressed that he plans to come back to Tuskegee with his family.